ciroiriarte/ciroiriarte.github.io/_posts/2023-10-07-Integrating-Apstra-Appliances-OS-to-FreeIPA.md

 # Python libraries and AOS

-Well, this is a special with Apstra 4.2.0.
+Well, this is a special case with Apstra 4.2.0.
 There are python modules installed with *pip* outside of what apt based packages provide, they apparently are needed for the Apstra platform but break other tools like ipa-client-install for the AOS appliance (doesn't happen with the ZTP appliance).

 ZTP appliance: